papivot/Supervisor-Dashboard/README.md

 ---

-Chnages to be made to the Supervisor Telegraf Configmap
+Changes to be made to the Supervisor Telegraf Configmap

 ```
     [[outputs.influxdb_v2]]